The financial crimes which KAPLAN AND KAPLAN defends are most often embezzlement, insurance fraud and banking/identity related financial crimes.

 In the last twenty years, bank fraud has evolved from washing checks and tricking bank tellers into complex schemes involving identity and credit crimes.
 We have defended clients who were caught up in large conspiracies in which vast sums of money were stolen from banks and credit card issuers through stolen credit and debit card numbers.
 These cases are very complicated, require understanding of banking and credit processing protocols and can present high stakes for the client.
 The more common scenario we encounter is when one person uses another person’s credit or debit card without authorization for small purchases.
 While these cases have little practical similarity to the large conspiracies, the punitive consequences can be equally serious at least as far as the client being forever branded a felon.
 Our best work on these cases is often in negotiating a non-felony outcome for the client, especially where there is security footage showing the client using the credit or debit card at issue.

-The other area in which we commonly encounter bank fraud is in the area of fraudulent loan origination.
+The other area in which we commonly encounter financial crimes such as bank fraud is in the area of fraudulent loan origination.
 Most commonly we seen real estate and vehicle loan applications as the documents which are claimed by the government to give rise to criminal liability.
 These are notoriously complicated cases both factually and legally because the prosecution will invariably attempt to reconstruct the conditions in existence at the time the loan application was submitted to attempt to prove that the loan application included important representations which the client knew to be false at the time.
 These representations often surround valuations of other assets of the applicant at the time the loan application was made and pertain directly to market conditions in existence at that time.
 These cases are paper heavy and detail intensive projects which require both experience in the area of law and the ability to identify and work with outside experts in the related fields of accounting and appraising.
 A person facing this type of charge absolutely requires a law firm with both the experience and the infrastructure to be able to formulate an effective defense as does KAPLAN AND KAPLAN.